 With mission statements and the realization of "small institutions" in residential areas, the disadvantaged situation of people with disabilities is only reinforced.
 Compared to other Western European countries, the Netherlands is still the country whose facilities for people with disabilities are still "institutionalised".
-Failures that cannot fail to occur are then used to smooth the way back to
+Failures that cannot fail to occur are then used to smooth the way back to the "institute grounds".
+This completes the circle of segregation.

-The role of a support professional
+Chapter 5 (PR 4) The role of a support professional